Cicadas Are Finally Gone, But They Left A Little Parting Gift

 BALTIMORE (WJZ) — After a noisy few weeks, the cicadas have finally cleared out but not without leaving us with a parting gift.

 Brown spots on the tip of tree branches are known as flagging and are caused by the female cicadas.
 They use their “ovipositor” to cut tiny slits in the tree branch to lay their eggs.
-The cuts are deep enough to stop sap and water from reaching the end of the branch making it turn brown.READ MORE: 15-Year-Old Dies Following Custody Dispute In Curtis Bay, BPD Officer Arrested At The Scene
+The cuts are deep enough to stop sap and water from reaching the end of the branch making it turn brown.READ MORE: Tracking Elsa: Tropical Storm Warning Issued For Maryland's Eastern Shore, St. Mary's County Declares State Of Emergency

 Have you noticed the tips of tree branches turning brown?
 It’s just a little parting gift from the Brood X cicadas. pic.twitter.com/GxFUWe7fus